-DUI can be a stressful experience.
-At the time of your arrest, the law enforcement
+DUI arrest can be a stressful experience.
+At the time of your arrest, the

-officer probably conducted a series of tests in order to determine your
+law enforcement officer may have conducted a series of tests in order

-blood alcohol content (BAC) level.
-Anything over .08 percent is considered
+to determine your blood alcohol content (BAC) level.
+Anything over .08

 At Campbell Whitten, we understand how hopeless your case can seem when